rrwick/Filtlong/README.md

 A child read is made from each child range and assessed separately.
 The original read is no longer eligible for output – only the child reads are.
 Here are the first few of them:
 ```
 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_26-71401
-            length = 71376      length score = 93.45
-      mean quality = 74.09    window quality =  6.80   final score = 58.02
+            length = 71376      mean quality = 74.09      window quality =  6.80

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_71746-72393
-            length = 648        length score = 11.47
-      mean quality = 15.12    window quality =  6.40   final score = 10.64
+            length = 648        mean quality = 15.12      window quality =  6.40

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_72684-72742
-            length = 59         length score =  1.17
-      mean quality = 98.31    window quality = 98.31   final score = 10.71
+            length = 59         mean quality = 98.31      window quality = 98.31

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_73050-77279
-            length = 4230       length score = 45.83
-      mean quality = 25.11    window quality =  6.40   final score = 25.50
+            length = 4230       mean quality = 25.11      window quality =  6.40

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_77628-78710
-            length = 1083       length score = 17.80
-      mean quality = 14.68    window quality =  6.40   final score = 13.13
+            length = 1083       mean quality = 14.68      window quality =  6.40

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_79056-85575
-            length = 6520       length score = 56.60
-      mean quality = 23.27    window quality =  6.40   final score = 27.52
+            length = 6520       mean quality = 23.27      window quality =  6.40

 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template_85948-86620
-            length = 673        length score = 11.86
-      mean quality = 18.28    window quality =  6.80   final score = 11.64
+            length = 673        mean quality = 18.28      window quality =  6.80
 ```

-You can see the first child read is about 60% of the original read and despite being shorter, its higher quality gives it a better final score.
-Many of the remaining pieces are very short and have therefore earned low scores.
+You can see the first child read is about 60% of the original read and despite being shorter, its higher quality will earn it a better final score.
+Many of the remaining pieces are very short and will therefore earn low scores.
 Depending on the output thresholds (like `--min_length` and `--keep_percent`) these may fail and will be discarded.